 - Local and state governments, if they failed to repair hazardous road conditions like potholes

-What Should You Do if You Have a Tire Blowout Accident in Nevada?
+What Should You Do if You Have an Accident Due to a Defective Tire in Las Vegas?

 If you have been injured in a tire blowout accident in Nevada, you should take the following steps to ensure your safety and protect your ability to seek compensation: